-We are responsible for setting speed limits on all roads in the county, excluding Derby city and motorways and trunk roads − the M1, A38 (west of M1), A50, A52 (east of Derby) and A628 − which are the responsibility of the Highways Agency, email: firstname.lastname@example.org or tel: 0300 123 5000.
+We're responsible for setting speed limits on all roads in the county, excluding Derby city and motorways and trunk roads − the M1, A38 (west of M1), A50, A52 (east of Derby) and A628.

 Speed limits are introduced to ensure greater road safety and should seek to balance this with accessibility and environmental objectives, improving the quality of life for local communities.
 Any changes we make to speed limits must adhere to criteria set out by the Department for Transport (DfT).